 You can add custom tabs to the Dallinger Dashboard by adding and registering new Flask routes on the dashboard Blueprint, and resgistering the view as a dashboard_tab.
 For example in your experiment.py you could add the following code to add a "My Experiment" tab to the dashboard:

-''' from dallinger.experiment_server.dashboard import dashboard, dashboard_tabs dashboard_tabs.insert("My Experiment", "my-experiment") '''
+''' from dallinger.experiment_server.dashboard import dashboard, dashboard_tabs

 @dashboard.route("my-experiment")

 def my_experiment():

 return "Hello, World.
 This is some information about My Experiment"

+'''